brpowell/tab-hero/README.md

 ## How It Works

-Tab Hero detects when you accept inline completions (tab completions) and displays an animated score value at the cursor position.
+Tab Hero detects when you accept inline completions and displays an animated score value at the cursor position.
 The score is calculated based on:

 - **Completion length**: Longer completions earn more points
 - **Multi-line bonuses**: Multi-line completions get a 20% bonus
 - **Complexity indicators**: Additional points for code patterns like functions, blocks, arrays, etc.

+> ℹ️ While vendors such as [Cursor](https://cursor.com) work, some of the more advanced replacement suggestions cannot be accounted for.
+This is due to detection being done by hooking into the VS Code inline completion provider.

 ## Install
 * [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ponchopowell.tabhero)